 - Before your exam, get enough sleep.
 Staying up all night will make you tired.

 - Take at least three pens into the exam.

 - Arrive at the exam hall in good time.

 These Writing task 2 tips are not a panacea against any disease, but they will help you not to lose marks for something that can be avoided easily.

-Good luck to all of you and thanks for reading these 20 tips for Writing task 2!
+Good luck to all of you and thanks for reading our Writing task 2 tips !